Lauren Scott is a British harpist, composer, and educator based in North West England.

 Lauren Scott discovered her passion for the harp at four, captivated by a historic lever harp in an Australian museum, and began lessons at six after her family returned to England.
 A sought-after freelance harpist, she performs as guest principal harpist with the UK’s leading orchestras and chamber groups and has performed at venues like the Royal Albert Hall, in West End shows, recordings, and radio and TV broadcasts.

-Since beginning to compose in 2018, Lauren has published three volumes of lever harp music, praised worldwide and included in ABRSM, Trinity and AMEB syllabuses.
+Since beginning to compose in 2018, Lauren has published four volumes of lever harp music, praised worldwide and included in ABRSM, Trinity and AMEB syllabuses.
 She received a 2020 PRS Foundation Women Make Music grant and released her critically acclaimed debut CD, Beyond the Horizon (Avie Records).
 In 2021, she secured an Arts Council England ‘Developing Your Creative Practice’ award and served as composer-in-residence with Harps North West.
-Her second solo album, Sea of Stars (Avie Records) released in April 2024 received a 5 star review from BBC Music Magazine and was album of the week on Scala Radio.
+Her second solo album, Sea of Stars (Avie Records) released in April 2024 received a 5-star review from BBC Music Magazine and was album of the week on Magic Classical FM Radio.
+In 2025 she released her third solo album, Night Lotus as well as a single collaborating with Scottish harper Karen Marshalsay which was broadcast on BBC Radio 3.

-Since beginning to compose in 2018, Lauren has published three volumes of lever harp music, praised worldwide and included in ABRSM, Trinity and AMEB syllabuses.
+Since beginning to compose in 2018, Lauren has published four volumes of lever harp music, praised worldwide and included in ABRSM, Trinity and AMEB syllabuses.
 She received a 2020 PRS Foundation Women Make Music grant and released her critically acclaimed debut CD, Beyond the Horizon (Avie Records).
 In 2021, she secured an Arts Council England ‘Developing Your Creative Practice’ award and served as composer-in-residence with Harps North West.
-Her second solo album, Sea of Stars (Avie Records) released in April 2024 received a 5 star review from BBC Music Magazine and was album of the week on Scala Radio.
+Her second solo album, Sea of Stars (Avie Records) released in April 2024 received a 5-star review from BBC Music Magazine and was album of the week on Magic Classical FM Radio.
+In 2025 she released her third solo album, Night Lotus as well as a single collaborating with Scottish harper Karen Marshalsay which was broadcast on BBC Radio 3.

 As well as being available for freelance performance work, Lauren is creative and adept with technology, has a home studio set up and is available for remote recording sessions & online harp lessons.